gillan-g/dog-class/REDME.md

 ### Results:
-Achieved accuracy on classifiers
+Achieved results on classifiers:
 -	The overall testing accuracy for the OpenCV human classifier is 94.5%
--	The overall testing accuracy for the dog breed classifier is: 83%
+-	The overall testing F1 for the dog breed classifier is: 83% Another approach that you could take would be to demonstrate that your optimized model is robust would be to perform a k-fold cross validation.
+In this case, you'd document how the model performs across each individual validation fold.
+If the validation performance is stable and doesn't fluctuate much, then you can argue that the model is robust against small perturbations in the training data.
+0.800898 (0.013211)

 ### Conclusion and reflection
 This was an awesome project!